 The Crucible 2-11 March in the China Pavilion by Walla Walla Community College Theatre Arts, 500 Tausick Way Walla Walla, WA.
 Get tickets from the Box Office in the WWCC bookstore, or check the website for more information.

 Death of a Salesman 22 Feb.-11 March by Dundee Repertory Theatre, Tay Square, Dundee, Scotland.
 Directed by Joe Douglas, with Billy Mack, Irene MacDougall, and Ewan Donald.
 Set Design by Neil Warmington, with a live score by Nikola Kodjabashia.
 Part of their Stars and Stripes series.
 Call 01382 223530 or check thewebsite.
+This production won three awards in the Critics Awards for Theatre in Scotland (Cats): Best production, best ensemble category and best male performance, for Billy Mack.

 Death of a Salesman 10-19 March by Cherokee Community Theater, 530 W. Bluff St., Cherokee, IA. with Zach Freking-Smith, Andrew Linn, Andrew LaFleur, Amy Sarchet, Rosanne Loucks, and Jacob Pederson.
 Call 712-225-4440 or check the website.